Genesis und distribution of the GILF KEBIR FORMATION

 In der unteren Sabaya Formation treten schließlich erstmals Angiospermen auf (Sabaya Basin 7), es überwiegen aber noch Farne, Koniferen und andere Pflanzen.
 Hierzu gehört auch die Koniferen-Flora, die etwa 20 m oberhalb des Referenz-Profils gefunden wurde."

-The following pictures represents plant remains of Lower Cretaceous age, which were found by R. BÖTTCHER, 1982 in the Abu Ballas formation.
+The following pictures represents plant imprints of Lower Cretaceous age, which were found by R. BÖTTCHER, 1982 in the Abu Ballas formation.
 (Units in sense BÖTTCHER)

 Klitzschophyllites aegyptiacum LEJAL-NICOL, 1981